Kenneth Moore (American football)

-Kenneth Moore, Jr. (born February 19, 1985) is a former American football wide receiver.
-He was drafted by the Detroit Lions in the fifth round of the 2008 NFL Draft.
-He played college football at Wake Forest.
+Kenneth Moore, Jr. (born February 19, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Detroit Lions in the fifth round of the 2008 NFL draft.
+He played college football for the Wake Forest Demon Deacons.
 Moore was also a member of the Carolina Panthers, Indianapolis Colts, Pittsburgh Steelers and Sacramento Mountain Lions.

-Early years
+Early life

-Moore played high school football at Butler High School in Matthews, North Carolina.
+Moore played high school football at David W. Butler High School in Matthews, North Carolina.

 College career

-Kenneth Moore earned All-Atlantic Coast Conference honors as a senior in 2007, as he set league and school single-season records with 98 receptions, good for 1,011 yards (10.3 avg) and five touchdowns.
+Kenneth Moore earned All-Atlantic Coast Conference (ACC) honors as a senior in 2007, as he set league and school single-season records with 98 receptions, good for 1,011 yards (10.3 avg) and five touchdowns.
 Serving as the full-time punt returner, he gained 355 yards with a score on 34 attempts (10.4 avg).
 He ranked third on the team with 44 carries for 316 yards (7.2 avg) and three touchdowns.
 He also had 10 kickoff returns for 172 yards (17.2 avg), made a pair of solo tackles and ranked second in the ACC with an average of 142.62 all-purpose yards per game.

 Professional career

 Carolina Panthers

 After his release from the Detroit Lions, Moore spent much of the 2008 season on the practice squad for the Carolina Panthers.
 His play in training camp and the exhibition season earned him a roster spot with the Panthers for the 2009 season.
-Moore is the first native Charlottean to play a regular season game for the Panthers.
+Moore was the first native Charlottean to play a regular season game for the Panthers.
 Moore was waived by the Panthers on September 4, 2010.